SharkLava/quick-and-dirty-arch-install-guide/README.md

 the Arch Wiki either completely or at least in parallel to this guide as settings/commands/recommendations might have changed.**

+# Why should I even install Arch manually when archinstall is a thing?
+I'll admit that the idea of a competent install script for Arch sounds very tempting, archinstall is not that(yet).
+Aside from very few options to work with, *very* poor default partitioning options and just generally frequent crashes when you even try to do something that is remotely hacky makes it a very bad option as of now.
+Hopefully it improves but for now manual is the way.

 # Preinstallation

 ## BIOS update